CloudContactAI/ccai-node/README.md

 - TypeScript support with full type definitions
 - Promise-based API with async/await support
-- Support for sending to multiple recipients
+- Support for sending SMS to multiple recipients
+- Support for sending MMS with images
+- Upload images to S3 with signed URLs
 - Support for template variables (firstName, lastName)
 - Progress tracking via callbacks
 - Comprehensive error handling